Guide to Our Services

 Most services are free and some may be covered by insurance.

-We offer books, pamphlets and handouts on cancer and its treatment.
+We can answer questions about cancer, provide books and information on cancer, and perform searches on any health topic.
 Visit the librarian in the Puck Learning Resource Center or call the nurses who staff our Cancer Information Service Line.
 They can answer cancer questions and refer patients to resources.

 Coping and Emotional Support